iinsertNameHere/catnap-docs/docs/src/Configuration/Stats.md

 Here, the name of the *usrname* `stat` was changed.

 ## Colors
-Changing the color a `stat` is displayed in, is as easy as changing the color code inside of the color field.
+Changing the color a `stat` is displayed in is as easy as changing the color code inside of the color field.

 ```toml
 username  = {icon = ">", name = "user", color = "{YW}"}